 4. the fabric will be tested to the shrinkage

 As we are focusing on quality, the fabric would be tested for shrinkage at this moment.
 It is a straightforward procedure.
 The fabric sample which is used for shrinkage test is spread on a table.
 Then a glass template is put on sample fabric.
 Mark the sample by unchangeable marker.
 Then sample is sewn and washed at 60˚c temp for 90 min.
-After it is dryed, sample gets measured again by using glass template and calculate shrinkage percentage.
+After it is dried, sample gets measured again by using glass template and calculate shrinkage percentage.
 Shrinkage below 5% is considered as normal.

 5. the cutting company cuts the fabric.

-After all preparations it is time to cut fabric into exact pieces that would for your clothing and our partner Jose is responsible for it.
+After all preparations it is time to cut the fabric into exact pieces that would eventually form your clothing and our partner Jose is responsible for it.
 This is a major decisive operation because very little can be done to fix mistakes after fabric is cut.
 The process is meant to separate a spread into garment parts that are the precise size and shape of the pattern pieces on a marker.
 Even now this process is mostly done by hand, while people have to guide cutting machine around the markered pattern because it is too costly for small and medium sized companies to acquire sophisticated cutting machines.

 6.Printing and embroidery

-the fabric will be printed/embroidered by our printing or embroidery partner.
+The fabric will be printed/embroidered by our printing or embroidery partner.

 Printing company is the place where clothes get even more individualised.
 There are two options for prints that we offer: digital printing and screen printing.